-How do these reputable brands measure up against each other?
+How does Patagonia vs Columbia measure up against each other?
 Is one better than the other?
-Without further ado, here’s our comparison of these two brands, together with short overviews of their most popular products.
+Without further ado, here’s our comparison of these two brands and short overviews of their most popular products.

-When someone mentions jackets, at least one person will think of Patagonia – that’s how famous this brand is.
+When someone mentions the best winter jackets, at least one person will think Patagonia make the best winter jacket – that’s how famous this brand is.
 Originally known as Chouinard Equipment, the company was founded all the way back in 1973, in California.

 Due to bankruptcy, Chouinard Equipment eventually split into two brands, one of which became the Patagonia brand we know today.
 While it started out as a climbing gear brand, it is now among the world’s best-known manufacturers of outdoor clothes.
 It is often recommended to individuals looking for high-performance and high-quality jackets, vests, and sweaters.